John Breckinridge (U.S. Attorney General): Early life and family

-John Breckinridge's grandfather, Alexander Breckenridge (1686–1743), immigrated from Ireland to Bucks County, Pennsylvania, around 1728, while the Breckinridge family originated in Ayrshire, Scotland, before migrating to Ulster (possibly County Antrim or County Londonderry) probably in the late 17th century.
-In 1740, the family moved to Augusta County, Virginia, near the city of Staunton and Alexander died there in 1743.
+John Breckinridge's grandfather, Alexander Breckenridge (1686–1743), immigrated from Ireland to Bucks County, Pennsylvania, around 1728; the Breckinridge family had originated in Ayrshire, Scotland, before migrating to Ulster (possibly County Antrim or County Londonderry) probably in the late 17th century.
+In 1740, the family moved to Augusta County, Virginia, near the city of Staunton, and Alexander died there in 1743.

 John Breckinridge was born in Augusta County on December 2, 1760, the second of six children of Robert Breckenridge (1720–1773) and his second wife, Lettice (Preston) Breckenridge (1728–1797).
 His mother was the daughter of John Preston of Virginia's Preston political family.
 Robert Breckenridge had two children by a previous marriage, and through one of these half-brothers John Breckinridge was uncle to future Congressman James D. Breckinridge.
 A veteran of the French and Indian War, Robert Breckenridge had farmed as well as served first as Augusta County's under-sheriff, then as sheriff, then justice of the peace.
 Soon after John Breckinridge's birth, the family moved southward along the Wilderness Road to Botetourt County where Robert Breckenridge farmed, as well as became a constable and justice of the peace, and served in the Virginia militia.
 He died in 1773, leaving 12-year-old John 300 acre of land, one slave, and half-ownership of another slave.

 Breckinridge received a private education suitable to his class, possibly including Augusta Academy (now Washington and Lee University), but any records containing this information have been lost.
 After his father's death, the younger Breckinridge helped support the family by selling whiskey, brandy, and hemp.
 He learned surveying from his uncle, William Preston, and between 1774 and 1779, held a clerical job in the Botetourt County land office in Fincastle.
 Preston sought opportunities for his nephew to attend private schools alongside his sons, but Breckinridge's other responsibilities interfered with his attendance.
 Preston also nominated Breckinridge as deputy surveyor of Montgomery County, a position he accepted after passing the requisite exam on February 1, 1780.
 Later that year, he joined his cousin, future Kentucky Senator John Brown, at the College of William & Mary.
 The instructors who influenced him most were Reverend James Madison and George Wythe.

 The American Revolutionary War forced the college to close in 1781, and during various times during the conflict British, French, and American troops used them as barracks while controlling the surrounding area.
 Although William C. Davis records that Breckinridge had previously served as an ensign in the Botetourt County militia, Harrison notes that the most reliable records of Virginians' military service do not indicate his participation in the Revolutionary War, and less reliable sources mention him as a subaltern in the Virginia militia.
 If Breckinridge served, Harrison speculates that such occurred in one or two short 1780 militia campaigns supporting Nathanael Greene's army in southwest Virginia.